 What’s in a Name?

 Choose a word or phrase that’s easily spoken and remembered and will also look good in a logo.
-Many camps have whimsical names: Camp Dogwood, Camp Unleashed, Camp Winnaribbun.
+Many camps have whimsical names: Camp Dogwood and Camp Unleashed are some examples.
 I ended up combining the names of my own dogs for Maian Meadows Dog Camp.
 I hoped the name would convey the joy of dogs romping through a mountain meadow.
 When campers hear me calling my dogs, they have an “aha!” moment about the source of the camp’s name, which makes it memorable.